HR ANALYTICS

 3. Self-assessment

 Self-assessments add a different layer to performance evaluations.
-They have a degree of subjectivity.
-But they also show you an employee’s self-awareness and their understanding of the company’s goals.
+They have a degree of subjectivity, but they also provide insights into an employee’s self-awareness and their understanding of the company’s goals.

-Plus, you’ll get a good look at their willingness to improve and grow.
+In addition, you’ll get a good look at your employees’ willingness to improve and grow.
 You shouldn’t rely on self-assessments alone for a performance evaluation.
-But they’re a great tool alongside metrics and other types of reviews.
+But they’re a great tool to augment additional metrics and other types of reviews.

 4. Objective-based performance

-This type of review looks strictly at the goals an employee has reached and whether they do so before the designated deadline.
-To make the most of this evaluation, involve your employees in the goal and deadline-setting process.
-This helps them better understand what’s expected of them, and what the bigger goals they’re working towards are.
+This type of review looks strictly at the goals an employee has reached and whether met designated deadlines.
+To make the most of this type of evaluation, it’s important to involve your employees in the goal and deadline-setting process.
+This helps them better understand what’s expected of them, commit to achieving mutually determined goals, and feel a sense of inclusion.

 5 employee performance metrics to track

-No performance review can be complete without tracking performance metrics.
-Here are five to pay close attention to:
+No performance review can be completed without tracking performance metrics.
+Here are five metrics to pay close attention to.
+Developing a performance dashboard and using AI to track and analyze outputs can increase both efficiency and effectiveness in the performance management process.

 1. Revenue per employee

-You can calculate this metric by dividing the company’s total revenue during a given period by the total number of employees.
-It will not give you a view of individual performance.
-Instead, you can use it to see how efficient and effective your workforce is.
+This is an important measure of productivity and effectiveness.
+It’s calculated by dividing the company’s total revenue during a given period by the total number of employees.
+While this doesn’t give you a view of individual performance, it’s a simple way to see how efficient and effective your workforce is.

 2. Absenteeism rate